 The property owner must supply and install all required alarms.
 Landlords must ensure that alarms are operable on the date a lease is initiated.
 While tenants are responsible for testing and maintaining the alarm after the lease commences, landlords must provide written instructions.

-Carbon monoxide detectors are not substitutes for smoke detectors, Fire Department officials caution, so both devices are essential.
+Carbon monoxide detectors are not substitutes for smoke detectors, fire officials caution, so both devices are essential.

 For more information, call 708.358.5600 or email email@example.com.